 We spoke to Teambuilding Solutions, one of the UK’s foremost providers of corporate teambuilding events, who explained why they believe this activity is far more important than perhaps some might think: ‘We would argue that team building exercises aren’t only for bringing a team together; they’re essential for the success of your business.
 We’ve all heard the saying ‘no man is an island’ and this is certainly true when it comes to running a business.
 This is why it’s so important to keep your whole team working productively together’.

 And when it comes to the best locations to achieve this, where better than the ski slopes and chalets of La Plagne and other premier winter destinations in France and Switzerland?
+We cater for corporate ski events and would gladly host more.
 In this guide, we will take you through a few reasons why we think you should consider skiing as an option if you are looking to plan your businesses’ next corporate getaway.

 1) Combine business and pleasure